matt-challe/Ahead-Salesforce-Data-Exploration/README.md

 [**Please fill out the feedback form**](https://forms.office.com/r/bqP2gceupb)

-## Research, Queries, and Views that Support the PowerBI dashboard
+## Research, Queries, and Views that support the PowerBI dashboard
-_Note: supporting research and additional queries documented will be found in "queries" and "supporting docs"_
+- _Note: supporting research and additional queries documented will be found in "queries" and "supporting docs".
+If a view was minimally changed from its original base query, that query is not included in "queries."_
-_Note: some SQL files are named after the main tables they query, .md files are best viewed in Obsidian, and .sql are best viewed in VS Code_
+- _Note: some SQL files are named after the main tables they query, .md files are best viewed in Obsidian, and .sql are best viewed in VS Code_

 ### Opportunities
 Found [here](opportunities)